Discover more in Yorkshire

 Reward yourself after a walk through the crags, or pick up to take with you as you venture a little further along your route.
 Car parking charges may apply depending on your route.

-Whatever the season, eating outdoors is one of life's great pleasures and Yorkshire has lots of prime spots for the perfect picnic - you just might need to wrap up a little more.
+Whatever the season, eating outdoors is one of life's great pleasures and Yorkshire has lots of prime spots for the perfect picnic - you can even top up your goodies if you've forgotten anything.

 Feast in the castle or find your spot in the garden.
 There's a designated picnic areas outside Long Barn too if it's easier to east at the start or end of your visit.